 What is Stir Up Sunday?

 Stir Up Sunday is the last Sunday before Advent in the Christian calendar.
-In 2022, it falls on November 20th.
-Stir Up Sunday is also the day that people in the UK make Christmas puddings, our traditional Christmas Day dessert but it’s also a great time to make your Christmas Cake.
+In 2024, it falls on November 24th.
+Stir Up Sunday is also traditionally the day people living in the United Kingdom make Christmas puddings, a popular Christmas Day dessert.
+That said, it’s also a great day to make your Christmas Cake so it has plenty of time to mature before the big day!

 Stir Up Sunday History

-Originally, Stir Up Sunday had nothing to do with dessert, it was all to do with religion.
+Originally, Stir Up Sunday had nothing to do with dessert.

-At some point in the 1700’s, people also realised this was also a good day to make a their Christmas puddings.
-A good Christmas pud needs time to mellow and age to improve the flavours, and four weeks is about perfect for this process.
+At some point a few centuries ago, people also realised Stir Up Sunday was also a good day to make a their Christmas puddings.
+A good Christmas pud needs time to mellow and age to improve the flavours, and four weeks is just about perfect for this process.
+It made for an excellent play on words as Christmas pudding needs a lot of stirring!

 Stir Up Sunday Today